 9 x 9 x 3 inches

 UPDATE [March 2022]: This product is no longer available.
-You can pick a current model from our updated list of the best noise-cancelling headphones.
+You can pick a current model from our updated list of the best noise-canceling headphones.

 The last time we checked out a Plantronics product we weren’t sure how to feel about it.
 The Backbeat Pro+ were a decent pair of headphones but they weren’t the prettiest, they were hard to use, and they were also bulky.
 Now we get a chance to look at the new Backbeat Pro 2 headphones which seem to have fixed some of these issues, but is it enough?